Dropshipping tools

 To conclude, Shopify vs Amazon are heavyweights in their own industries.
 Ultimately, it's each person's preference that counts.
 However, you don't necessarily have to choose Shopify or Amazon.
 You can get a combination of these two top platforms by using Shopify Amazon integration.

-We hope this comparison between Shopify and Amazon contains the information you're looking for and that it has contributed in some way to your decision.
-Finally, if you're interested in getting started with Shopify, you can get started right away and take advantage of a $1 3-month free trial.
+We hope this comparison between Shopify and Amazon contains the information you're looking for and has contributed in some way to your decision.
+Finally, if you'd like to get started with Shopify, you can get started right now and take advantage of a $1 3-month free trial.

 The main difference between Shopify and Amazon is that Shopify is an e-commerce platform while Amazon is a marketplace.
 In other words, Shopify provides you with the tools to create your own online store, while Amazon allows you to sell on its marketplace alongside other sellers.